The way I do things

 - the class I created and teach targeted to parents, health care providers, and birth professionals entitled, “The Truth About VBAC: History, Politics, & Stats” offered on-line as a webinar or in a city near you,

-- the VBAC Facts Micro Brochure, a folding business card to be used by professionals and advocates that provides a brief overview of post-cesarean statistics
+- the VBAC Facts Micro Brochure, a folding business card to be used by professionals and advocates that provides a brief overview of post-cesarean statistics, or

-- the “VBAC Facts Community,” a Facebook group I moderate whose membership includes post-cesarean moms, health care providers, and birth professionals, or
+- the “VBAC Facts Community,” a Facebook group that I created in response to other groups that I found very polarizing.
+Our whose membership includes post-cesarean moms, health care providers, and birth professionals.